mnr/writing-wip/Do-Ye0n_lives_on.md

 //#

-Steve didn't call the next morning.
-Do-Ye0n heard nothing until Aishwarya arranged a visit a week later.
+But Steve didn't call the next morning.
+Do-Ye0n heard nothing from anyone until Aishwarya arranged a visit a week later.

 "I had to give up our apartment," she says.
-"Without you, I'm only allowed a level three single apartment, plus I lost a lot of savings on your conviction.
-I moved your things into storage, I just don't have room for all of our furniture."
+"Without us together, I'm only allowed a level three single apartment.
+Plus I lost a lot of money on your conviction.
+I moved your things into storage, there just isn't room for all of the furniture."

 "Fine.
 Sell the big stuff we bought together," Do-Ye0n says.
 "Please keep my personal things in your closet.
 We can move back to a larger place when I get out."

 "Don't get this wrong," Aishwarya says.
-"I think you're great, but I think I need some space to think this out.
+"I think you're great, but I need space to think this out.
 I'm young, I want to have children.
 I can't wait ten years for you to be released.
 Then you'll need to relearn skills and restart employment.
 It could be fifteen or sixteen years before we can afford a place big enough for a family."

 "You're breaking up with me?" asks Do-Ye0n.

 "We need to think about our options.
-I'll call you next week and we can talk about more."
+I'll call you next week and we can talk more."

 //#

 Learning a new habit takes most people three weeks of repeated practice.
-Adjusting to a new living situation takes a bit longer; some research indicates a year and one-half.
+Adjusting to a new living situation takes a bit longer; some research says a year and a half.
+For Do-Ye0n, it takes two years to become accustomed to prison habits.

+He is back to small gig jobs, but with close supervision, limited bandwidth, and short working hours.
+Since he reimburses the state for the cost of incarceration, he's being considered for early parole.

+At some point in his day, he always receives a call from Yvette for some case management.

+"Hello Do-Ye0n," says *not* Yvette*.*

+"You're not Yvette," Do-Ye0n states the obvious.

+"True," says Steve.
+"Sorry I didn't get back to you sooner.
+Been busy, all that kind of stuff."

+"Sorry?" says Do-Ye0n.
+"That's all you have? *Sorry?* Where did you go?
+You said you'd call me the day after my appearance.
+What happened in there?"

+"It was a complex deal," replies Steve.
+"My office AI has been sorting this out for some time.
+It came up with three hundred and fifty-seven scenarios before it solved what happened.
+Jimbo didn't even know what happened until I had lunch with him last week."

+"You had lunch with the guy who's responsible for this?"
+Do-Ye0n gestured at the prison-surplus terminal he was forced to gig with."

+"Yep.
+And I won't even include it in your billable hours.
+Here's the deal.
+You were doing a great job for Alpha60.
+A *really* great job.
+Alpha60 was eclipsing the market and Fairwell couldn't compete, so they hired a corporate raider to trip Alpha60 up."

+"But Fairwell provided my employment and legal contract?"

+"Entirely opportunistic.
+Fairwell didn't expect Alpha60 to throw you under the bus.
+When you were available, they swooped in.
+You do have to admire how quick they put that package together."

+"But not clever enough to keep me out of here."

+"Jimbo is a good litigator and you attracted a lot of action.
+More than I realized.
+Some big investors and international drug corporations formed a hedge fund, bought a strong position in your case, and made sure they didn't lose."

+"And now?" asks Do-Ye0n.
+"You show up with a social visit and a big reveal.
+Should I make an appointment with your scheduler for repeat meeting in two years?"

+"No need," Steve pulls up a document for Do-Ye0n to see.
+"The first page is an early release.
+It has some contingencies, but nothing you haven't already encountered over the last couple of years.
+It's the second document you'll find interesting."

+"Early release is a good start.
+How about a steak dinner?"

 ///---///